 Job Title: Various professionals

 If you have experience in software development, web design, language translation and other computer-based careers, your skills may be in demand for work at home.
-Recently featured on Good Morning America, oDesk lets job seekers apply for contract jobs, large and small.
-Job seekers search jobs listings which include the job requirements, pay and estimated time commitments.
-"Our business has three components -- hire, manage and pay," says Gary Swart, CEO of oDesk.
-Plus, you don't have to submit invoices for your contract work, which saves time.
+Recently featured on Good Morning America, Upwork lets job seekers apply for contract jobs, large and small.
+Job seekers search job listings which include the job requirements, pay and estimated time commitments.
+“Our business has three components — hire, manage and pay,” says Gary Swart, CEO of Upwork.
+Plus, you don’t have to submit invoices for your contract work, which saves time.

 VI.
 Transcriptionist Jobs and Virtual Customer Service Opportunites